Printability checklist

 Scan the part with multiple phones, at the intended distance, under the intended lighting.
 Rotate the part and test from normal user angles rather than only straight-on.

-If scan success depends on perfect lighting or one specific phone, adjust size, relief, material, or finish before making more copies.
+If scan success depends on perfect lighting or one specific phone, adjust size, raised height, material, or finish before making more copies.

 FAQ